Warm water made 2017 hurricanes stronger

-JACKSONVILLE, Fla - Warmer Atlantic water caused the unusual number of major hurricanes in 2017 according to a study that expects to see stronger Category 3 systems in the years ahead.
+JACKSONVILLE, Fla. - Warmer Atlantic Ocean water caused the unusual number of major hurricanes in 2017 according to a study that expects to see stronger Category 3 systems in the years ahead.

-Above average warm water lasting unusually long through the entire hurricane season fueled an abundance of ten hurricanes and last year ranked third for major hurricanes with six reaching winds over 110 mph,
+Above average warm water lasting unusually long through the entire hurricane season fueled an abundance of 10 hurricanes and last year ranked third for major hurricanes, with six reaching winds over 110 mph,

-An average season typically has 6 hurricanes with between 2 and 3 majors per year, but it may go up to five to eight major hurricanes a year around the year 2100, according to Dr. Murakami’s work published in the journal Science.
+An average season typically has six hurricanes, with between two and three major cyclones per year, but it may go up to five to eight major hurricanes a year around the year 2100, according to Dr. Murakami’s work published in the journal Science.

 While most research points warming water to increases in hurricane intensity, a key factor in this research points to the difference in how much the Atlantic warms compared to other global oceans.